Empire Orders found in Pictures

 Min Byeong Seok 민병석 (閔丙奭) in formal court attire

 The most decorated individual during the Korean Empire Period was the Korean Minister of the Household, Min Byeong-Seok 민병석 (1858-1940).
 He was decorated eight times.
 His decorations include: the Order of the Eight Trigrams, 3rd Class (8-5-1901), two each of the Order of Taeguk, 1st Class (3-16-1904 and 3-19-1905), the Order of the Eight Trigrams, 1st Class (9-23-1904), two each of the Grand Cordon of the Order of the Plum Blossom (9-7-1907 and 9-28-1907), the Grand Cordon of the Order of the Auspicious Stars (3-20-1908) and the Grand Cordon of the Order of the Golden Measure (8-26-1910).
 Today he is regarded as a Chinilpa or traitor because he was one of the signers of the Japan-Korea Annexation Agreement 한일병합조약 of August 22, 1910.
 The Japanese awarded, and he accepted, the rank of Viscount in the Japanese aristocracy on Oct.
 10th, 1910.
-In January 1911, he received a gift of 100,000 won in bonds.
+In January 1911, he received a 100,000 (Korean) Yen Bond.
 In April 1934, he received a commendation and a silver medal in Commemoration of the 25th Anniversary of the establishment of the Chosŏn Government-General.

 His wife 처심씨 (妻沈氏), was awarded the Order of the Auspicious Phoenix, 2nd Class (Nov.
 12, 1909) and the Order of the Auspicious Phoenix, 1st Class (Aug.
 21, 1910).